msi-ris/Tutorials/rnaseq_cmd.md

   analysis with RNAseq

 ### 0.3: Scope of the Tutorial
-This tutorial will only cover analysis of **bulk RNAseq** of mRNA.
+This tutorial will only cover differentiual gene expression analysis of **bulk RNAseq** of mRNA.
 We will not cover single cell RNAseq analysis or small RNA sequencing analysis.
+We will also not cover coexpression analysis or transcriptome assembly in detail.
+There are links to guides at the bottom of the tutorial document for coexpression analysis and transcriptome assembly.

 While we will be teaching how to use analysis tools from the command-line, the names and options that we are supplying should be available in the Galaxy